 You need to be a moderator that uses anti-fraud methods to evaluate reviews.
 It will be a much more helpful and quicker step in protecting your brand's reputation online.

 Using a review management tool like Statusbrew will make your job even easier.
-Statusbrew helps you manage reviews on Google My Business, Google Play Store, App Store, Trip Advisor, TrustRadius, Yelp, and more all in one stream.
+Statusbrew helps you manage reviews on Google My Business, Google Play Store, App Store, and more all in one stream.
 You can manage communications on several social and messaging channels as well, such as Facebook, Instagram, YouTube, LinkedIn, Twitter, Whatsapp, Line, and more, from the same dashboard.

-Here's how you can manage the fake and negative reviews using Statusbrew:
+Here's how you can manage negative and fake customer reviews using Statusbrew:

 - Get notified of all negative reviews